Electrostatic Hazard of FIBC’s

 In addition to the fabric requirements for each level of electrostatic classification, there are labeling requirements for each level as well.
 The label should be yellow in color with black type so that it stands out and is easily readable.
 The label material must also meet standards for each electrostatic classification.
 Type C and Type D bags have always required labels whereas Type A bags do not.
 New regulations adopted by FIBCA in 2013 require that Type B bags be labeled as well.

 If the bags have a liner, the liner must also meet standards in order to be used in an electrically charged environment.
-The three types of liner classifications are type L1, type L2, and type L3.
+The three types of bulk bag liner classifications are type L1, L2, and L3.
 Different types of liners are compatible with different FIBC classifications.
 The table showing which liner can be used with which FIBC can be found below:

 |Liner Type||Surface Resistivity||FIBC Type|